EAR-Net: Pursuing End-to-End Absolute Rotations from Multi-View Images: Experiments

 \subsection{Comparative Evaluation Under Basic Setup}

-In this setup, we train and test the EAR-Net and the comparative methods on ScanNet \citep{ScanNet}.
-We compare EAR-Net with some typical multi-stage methods as listed in \Cref{tab:scannet}.
-Specifically, for the relative rotation, we adopt the following methods: 1) two detector-matcher-based methods with the 5-point algorithm \citep{nister2004efficient}: SIFT \citep{SIFT}-MNN (mutual nearest neighbor matcher), SuperPoint \citep{SuperPoint}-MNN; 2) two end-to-end matcher-based methods LoFTR \citep{LoFTR}, ASpanFormer \citep{aspanformer} with the 5-point algorithm; 3) two end-to-end relative rotation estimation methods Reg6D \citep{rot6d} and ExtremeRotation \citep{Cai2021extreme}.
-Then, once the relative rotations are obtained, the three state-of-the-art solvers (IRLS-$\ell_\frac{1}{2}$ \citep{IRLS}, HARA \citep{HARA}, and the learning-based RAGO \citep{RAGO}) for rotation averaging are implemented respectively to calculate the absolute rotations.
+In this setup, we train and test the proposed EAR-Net on ScanNet \cite{ScanNet}.
+We compare EAR-Net with some typical methods as listed in \cref{tab:scannet}.
+It has to be indicated that DUST3R \cite{wang2024dust3r} is a large foundation model trained on eight large-scale datasets (including ScanNet++ \cite{yeshwanth2023scannet++}, which has a distribution close to that of ScanNet and contains more video scans), while the other comparative methods are only trained on ScanNet.
+Additionally, for the first six approaches, we adopt the following approaches for relative rotation estimation: 1) two detector-matcher-based methods with the 5-point algorithm \cite{nister2004efficient}: SIFT \cite{SIFT}-MNN (mutual nearest neighbor matcher), SuperPoint \cite{SuperPoint}-MNN; 2) two end-to-end matcher-based methods LoFTR \cite{LoFTR}, ASpanFormer \cite{aspanformer} with the 5-point algorithm; 3) two end-to-end relative rotation estimation methods Reg6D \cite{rot6d} and ExtremeRotation \cite{Cai2021extreme}.
+Then, once the relative rotations are obtained, the three state-of-the-art solvers (IRLS-$\ell_\frac{1}{2}$ \cite{IRLS}, HARA \cite{HARA}, and the learning-based RAGO \cite{RAGO}) for rotation averaging are implemented respectively to calculate the absolute rotations.

-\Cref{tab:scannet} lists the numbers of the successfully recovered rotations from the total 1485 testing image sets from ScanNet \citep{ScanNet} by all the methods in its right-most column, and reports the corresponding results obtained from these successful images.
-As seen from this table, the comparative methods \citep{SIFT,SuperPoint,SuperGlue,aspanformer,LoFTR,patch2pix} sometimes fail to register all image sets, possibly due to (1) an insufficient number of inlier matches and (2) the outlier relative rotation filtering step in HARA \citep{HARA}.
-EAR-Net does not only recover all the testing images successfully but also outperforms all the comparative methods significantly under all the five metrics.
-For example, compared with the method `ASpanFormer+HARA' that performs better than the other comparative methods, EAR-Net achieves a relative reduction of \textbf{41.68\%}(=1-4.03/6.91)/\textbf{50.95\%}(=1-2.06/4.26) in mean/median error.
-These results demonstrate the priority of the proposed end-to-end method EAR-Net over these multi-stage methods.
+\Cref{tab:scannet} lists the numbers of the successfully recovered rotations from the total 1485 testing image sets from ScanNet \cite{ScanNet} by all the methods in its right-most column, and reports the corresponding results obtained from these successful images.
+As seen from this table, the comparative methods \cite{SIFT,SuperPoint,SuperGlue,aspanformer,LoFTR,patch2pix} sometimes fail to register all image sets, possibly due to (1) an insufficient number of inlier matches and (2) the outlier relative rotation filtering step in HARA \cite{HARA}.
+EAR-Net does not only recover all the testing images successfully but also outperforms all the non-pre-trained comparative methods significantly under all the five metrics.
+Moreover, even compared with the pre-trained large model DUST3R \cite{wang2024dust3r}, the proposed EAR-Net performs slightly worse under the metric `accuracy under 10\degree', but much better under the rest of the metrics.
+All the above results demonstrate the effectiveness of the proposed EAR-Net.